zoya5636/zoya5636.github.io/README.md

 # General
-Name: Zoya Chishtie
+- **Name**: Zoya Chishtie
-This repo is a clone of https://github.com/varadbhogayata/varadbhogayata.github.io
+- This repo is a clone of https://github.com/varadbhogayata/varadbhogayata.github.io

 # Personal Portfolio ⚡️
 > A clean, beautiful, responsive portfolio template for Software Developers!